All 59 babies have been matched up with great homes. Interested in our 2020 kids? send us an email!

-We are taking names and email addresses now for 2020 kids.
-Putting in your name will get you on the list.
+We will have a few to sell this summer 2019 and are taking names and email addresses now for 2020 kids.
 In October we will contact people on the list and collect deposits.
 We ask people to put down a deposit of $50. to reserve a goat early, which will give you first right of refusal on the goats born this spring.
 (This deposit is nonrefundable, except in the case of unforeseen major life events, as it covers the expenses leading up to kidding and the time we put into communicating and meeting with new owners.)
-In 2018, we completed the deposit list in October 2017, so consider early and act quickly.
-We love that we develop a relationship with owners and are sure all our goats are going to loving well prepared homes each year.
+We often complete the deposit list in October, so consider early and act quickly.
+We love having time to develop a relationship with owners and to make sure all our goats are going to loving well prepared homes each year.

 Once the kids are born, they need 8 weeks with their mom to drink milk and get strong, so in mid June/early July they are ready for new homes.
 At pick up, people pay the balance which depends on the kid’s mother.
 Neutered males are $150.
 The doelings and ducklings are $350.
 Goats must be sold in pairs unless they are purchased as a companion for another goat that is already owned by the purchaser.

 After you take the goats home (and as you prepare) we are happy to answer questions as they come up.
 We love our goats and want them and the people who love them to be happy.

 All goats we sell will be disbudded (unless you ask us when they are born to keep the horns), vaccinated, neutered and assigned numbers in case you decide to register and tattoo them.